lbandrus/CSE310-LibraryCatalog/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the software that you wrote and how it integrates with a SQL Relational Database.
-Describe how to use your program.}

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}
+{The purpose of this assginment is to show that I understand the basics of SQL and know how to use it with a database as well as to create tables, insert data, query data, modify data, and delete data.
+This program creates a simple data base of books and their authors, then the database is modified accordingly.}

 [Software Demo Video](http://youtube.link.goes.here)